AllenRei/vue-di/readme.md

 ```

 ## Scopes
 You can define in which scope service should be initalized.
-As default it refers to config scope param
+As default it refers to scope param in config

 ```js
 export default {